International Degree Students

 When do exams take place?

 Written exams take place in the semester break.
 Usually, the exam period extends over the second and third week of the semester break.
-A second exam period is at the end of the semester break.
-In this period, exams to improve your grade are offered.
+For most compulasory courses a second exam period is at the end of the semester break.

 See the German page Klausuren for details on the exams each semester.